AlejandroRV02/nest-api-posts/README.md

 ```bash
 $ docker-compose up -d
 ```
-This will create two containers, one for the database and the other will be the application itself It also creates a volume to persist data, the API will be listening on port 8090 (if this creates a conflict locally, you can modify docker-compose.yml file and .env.developmet)
+This will create two containers, one for the database and the other will be the application itself.

+It also creates a volume to persist data, the API will be listening on port 8090 (if this creates a conflict locally, you can modify docker-compose.yml file and .env.developmet)

 ## Notes